 Though approval voting is often used in the context of a single-winner voting election system, approval voting elections may also be applied to multi-winner elections.
 The positions are still filled based on the number of votes each candidate receives; the candidate with the highest number of votes wins the first seat, the candidate with the second-highest number of votes wins the second seat, and so on until all the positions are filled.
 That said, the tallying process for approval voting may differ from other voting systems used in a general election.

 Approval voting methods break free from the rigid criterion of single-choice voting while still benefiting from a similar simple voting system.
 The candidate election approval process gives voters more freedom to express their votes and their preferred choice of legislators, laws, or candidates.
 Preferences approval voting translates to a better gauge of candidate support.
-However, some critics (particularly those advocating for a ranked choice voting system) argue that approval voting may be reduced to a numbers game and strategy.
-And it may skew results towards non-majority candidates, electing officials that don’t necessarily represent the majority of voters
+However, some critics (particularly those advocating for a ranked-choice voting system) argue that approval voting may be reduced to a numbers game and strategy.
+And it may skew results towards minor candidates, electing officials that don’t necessarily represent the majority of voters

 Let’s take a deeper look into the pros and cons of approval voting.

 Approval voting lets voters have more choice and be more expressive since they’re allowed to vote for all the candidates they support by marking them on the ballot.
 Approval voting satisfies voter preferences and removes vote splitting almost entirely, virtually eliminating any spoilers in the election.

 In a plurality system, ballots become spoiled (i.e., not counted) when voters mark more than one candidate on their ballot.
 When ballots aren't counted in elections, voters don't have a fair say on which candidate they support.
 If enough ballots are spoiled, it will impact the results of the election.
 With approval voting, voters can vote for more than one candidate on the ballot, leading to fewer spoiled ballots and voters having a fair say in the results of the election.